Quercus velutina, Black Oak

 Officially, this bad boy is on private property in East Granby.
 Armed with the address and slightly confusing directions, I went off in search of it once before during lunch.
 I passed this tree a couple times and absolutely knew that this indeed was the oak in question, but again, the directions were so vague I couldn’t be positive.
 Fortunately, in the interim, the wonderful gentlemen from Connecticut College who check up on our champions and champion the champions recently snapped a picture of this tree and confirmed my suspicions.

 I was right, but now I had a sunny Sunday afternoon and a wife urging me to come up with a way to occupy Damian for a couple hours before we all went mad.
-Hm, okay… I took Damian to see the largest serviceberry tree in the country yesterday, I can’t really imagine that the child would want to do anything other than see another majestic tree today!
+Hm, okay… I took Damian to see the largest serviceberry tree in the country the day before, I can’t really imagine that the child would want to do anything other than see another majestic tree today!
 (Don’t fret – we made a few other stops and side trips besides the tree.
 Including Hoang’s first tour of The Southwick Jog which is right up the road from this grand tree.)

 After a pleasant drive north from our home, we crept slowly along the road which passes within 15 feet of the mighty oak.
 It’s a somewhat oddly shaped tree, with a mammoth bulbous trunk which does not maintain its girth very far up its 79 feet.
 In fact, after passing several beautiful giant sycamores (including the Pinchot Sycamore, Connecticut’s largest tree) to get here, it wasn’t as awe-inspiring as I’d hoped.